Sophie Brogden

 About Me

-Welcome to Fairlight Prints, a home Art studio that specializes in creating nature-inspired lino and etching prints, all handmade in a cabin at the bottom of my garden.
+Welcome to Fairlight Prints, a home Art studio that specializes in creating nature-inspired lino and etching prints, all handmade in Art cabin at the bottom of my garden.
 My prints capture the beauty, life and movement of flowers and some reflect the daily joys of gardening and nature.

-A selection of my Linocut prints are in on show and on sale in
+A selection of my Linocut prints are in on show and on sale in The Wisley Gallery, RHS Garden Wisley, The Lightbox Woking, Number 15 Studio Gallery.

 Once a week I travel to North London to a specialist Art studio to create etchings and aquatints on zinc plates.
 A process which hasn't changed much since Rembrandt, a plate is carefully cleaned and prepared,